TRICKLE DOWN POISON

 Money

-A key area of contention in the campaign finance reform debate has
+contention in the campaign finance reform debate has been "soft money."

-been "soft money."
-While contributions to a specific candidate
+While contributions to a specific candidate -- "hard money" -- are

-go to the national party for "get out the vote" drives,
+is that "soft money" contributions go to the national party for

-instead of directly to the candidate.
-Yet, the party knows why the
+"get out the vote" drives, instead of directly to the candidate.

-"soft money" contribution is made and ensures that candidates
+Yet, the party knows why the "soft money" contribution is made and

-for political campaigns is a form of free speech.
+donated for political campaigns is a form of free speech.
 Many making this

-argument benefit from this system, however they count with them two
+argument benefit from this system, however they count with them two unlikely

-American Civil Liberties Union.
-The former argue that soft money is
+Union.
+The former argue that soft money is essential in "get out the

-agree with the argument that political money is a form of free speech.
+money is a form of free speech.

 Read